mikeoertli/mikeroweservice/README.md

 api project(":model")
 ```

-The original intent was to use JSON schema to define the beans and generate the POJOs as part of the
+The data model uses code generation courtesy of the [Netflix DGS CodeGen](https://netflix.github.io/dgs/generating-code-from-schema/)
-build, however that is not included in the initial pass.
+plugin for GraphQL.
+This lets us leverage the GraphQL style of schema definition that is widely used and flexible and

-The (tentative) plan was to use [jsonschema2dataclass/js2d-gradle](https://github.com/jsonschema2dataclass/js2d-gradle).
+allows for the common use of POJOs between Kafka, GraphQL, and other modules.

 ## 🧩 MongoDB Adapter